 What a thief naturally does?
 He comes fast and after doing the damage, leaves you in shock.
 Although thieves have high agility, they can’t endure much damage and have quite a limited number of weapons they can wield at the start.

 Bandit is a good combination of strength and endurance.
-They can execute the hard hitting physical attacks effectively.
+They can execute the hard-hitting physical attacks effectively.
 Swords and axes are their primary weapons of choice.
-Although they are good fighters but magic is their least favorite and you will have to put a lot of effort to teach them some magical tricks.
+Although they are good fighters magic is their least favorite and you will have to put a lot of effort to teach them some magical tricks.